2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

 type: landing

 # Each example below is one {{< hub-example >}} block.
-# The community is the subject: link to their site, use an image from their
+# The community is the subject: link to their site and use their content for quotes and numbers.
-# space, attribute it in the caption, and use *their* content for quotes or numbers.
+# Prefer an image from their spaces and websites, attributed in the caption.
+If an image or number ours, make that clear.
 # We want to highlight (and give attribution for) their work, not make this about us.
 # See layouts/shortcodes/hub-example.html for the shortcode definition / parameters / etc.
 # The jump list at the top of the page is maintained by hand: update it when you add or remove an example.